Audi Q7: Audi Q7 coastline (2008)

 The Audi Q7 coastline is a concept version of the Q7 V12 TDI that features an Inuit white interior with wood decoration.
 The design theme was inspired by luxury yachts.
 The vehicle was unveiled at the 2008 Geneva Motor Show.

-Lawsuit on the use of the letter Q

-In early 2005, Nissan North America Inc. filed a lawsuit against Audi over the use of the letter "Q" as a model name.

-Audi is using the "Q" for the designation of their quattro four-wheel drive system, used in production cars for over twenty-five years (Audi's Quattro trademark is actually an umbrella term for several types of four-wheel-drive systems developed by Torsen, Haldex Traction AB, and Borg-Warner, the latter being used in the Q7).
-Nissan's Infiniti marque first used Q for their 1989 Infiniti Q45 flagship, but later expanded to its entire lineup, with Q for passenger cars (the Q30, Q40, Q50, and Q60) and QX for SUVs (the QX30, QX50, QX60, and QX70).

-A settlement between Audi AG and Nissan was reached in late 2006.
-The agreement stipulates that Audi will only use the Q-prefix for three models, the Q3, Q5 and the Q7.

 Facelift (2010–2015)

 The vehicle was unveiled at the 2009 Pebble Beach Concours d'Elegance.

 Exterior changes include new front and rear lights which better incorporate LED lighting with optional LED turn signals and daytime running lights, new wheel designs, chrome accents, four new paint colours, and updated body styling in the front and rear.

 A redesigned interior includes a new instrument cluster, new leather seating, ambient door lighting, new interior colour choices, new trim, and the third generation MMI control system.

 Q7 3.0 TDI clean diesel quattro (2009–2015)

 It is a version of 3.0 TDI with selective catalytic reduction.
 CO2 emission was reduced to 234 g/km with Euro 6 certification, but the vehicle is 50 kg heavier.